DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 In order to get the parameters mentioned in (b) and (c) above, account needs to be created in Sinric Pro.
 After creating the account successfully, Sinric Pro presents APP_KEY, APP_SECRET_CODE and unique Device IDs.
 As they are lengthy strings having alphabetics and numerals, they need to be copied and pasted in the main progrm.</br>
 Let us take a bottom-up approach
 ###### Create an account in Siric Pro first ######
 Open the website [(https://portal.sinric.pro/register)].
-Enter name, e-mailID, password etc. and click on Register.
+Enter name, email ID, password etc. and click on Register.
+Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].